Tumalum Creek Restoration Using Beaver Relocation

 Structure Construction Elements

 In Phase 1 (2019/2020), 34 structures were constructed.
-These structures consisted of 17 BDAs and 17 debris jams.
-In Phase 2 (2021), 50 structures were constructed consisting of 47 PALSA and 3 BDAs.
-Phase 3 will start in 2022.
+These structures consisted of 17 BDAs and 31 debris jams.
+In Phase 2 (2021), 14 PALS, 114 debris Jams, and 15 BDAs were built.
+In Phase 3 (2022-2023), 14 PALS, 60 debris jams, and 25 BDAs were built.
+In Phase 4 (2023), 16 PALS and 28 debris jams have been constructed.
+This phase will be continued in 2024.
 BDAs were constructed from locally sourced material (cottonwood, willow, and mountain maple).
 Two rows of posts were used for some BDAs, especially at locations where beaver relocation occurred.
 Posts were cut to approximately 12" above the dam height.
 Debris jams were constructed from locally sourced downed trees mostly consisting of pine.
 Some debris jams were secured with a single row of posts (i.e., Channel-Spanning PALS).

 Project Location